Mohit-robo/end-to-end-deployment/README.md

     python wasteDetection/pipeline/training_pipeline.py

 Run the above command to train the object detector model.
 Check the `artifacts/model_trainer/`  folder, the final weights file will be save here.

+### **Step 4: Testing Flask App Locally**

+1. Run the Flask App locally

+        python app.py

+2. Open a browser and host ip and the port on which the app is runnig.
+In our case:

+        localhost:8080

+    This open a page that directs to the `prediction` page.

+3. Incase if you want to access the webcam, open

+        localhost:8080/live

+    This will access the webcam

+4. Incase if you don't have a model trained, open:

+        localhost:8080/train